Is a cottage garden the right style for you? I’ll share with you the benefits of creating a cottage garden and how to grow one.

 - Minimum watering is required.

-- It gives the garden a clean and well kept look.
+- It gives the garden a clean and well-kept look.

-Plant a good mix of flowers, with a variety of colors, fragrances, and heights.
-Repeating the varieties of plants and colors will create a sense of flow and harmony in your garden.
-Add tall plants for visual interest, but don’t feel like you have to limit tall plants to the back of the garden bed.
+Plant a good mix of flowers, with varying colors, fragrances, and heights.
+Repeating the varieties of plants and colors will create flow and harmony in your garden.

 Here are some of my favorite cottage garden flowers: